Akemi-Takahashi/dotfiles/README.md

 In here you will find all my dotfiles for my PC

--weechat folder for weeechat user
+weechat folder for weeechat user

 -normal folder for normal user